Redsoxin7/Redsoxin7/README.md

 ## Good Day and Welcome to my GitHub ReadMe File

+# 🔭 I’m currently working on the course work for the Code:You class in the Great State of Kentucky (go BIG BLUE!).
+# 🌱 I’m currently learning how to work in GitHub.
 <!--
 **Redsoxin7/Redsoxin7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.